MichaelKoster70/FlutterSamples/windows_background_task_plugin/README.md

 ## Project structure

 * `lib`: Contains the Dart code that defines the API of the plugin, and which calls into the native code using `dart:ffi`.
 * `windows`:  Contains the build files for building and bundling the native code library with the platform application.
+* `windows/client`: Native C++ DLL providing DART friedly API to manage background tasks.
+This could potententially be written in DART.
+* `windows/com_host`: Provide a native C++ EXE implementing an out of process COM Host.
+This EXE hosts background tasks (IBackgroundTask) with an embedded Flutter VM.
+The background task directly launches the DART VM to execute the dart script.
+This requires at least Windows 10 2004.
+* `windows/uwp_host`: Provides a native C  ++ DLL implementing the UWP IBackgroundTask interface.Due to UWP API limitations, this DLL cannot host the Flutter VM directly.
+Instead, it launches a separate win32 console process hosting the VM.
+* `windows/uwp_runner`: Provides a modified version of the Flutter runner hosting the DART VM.

 ## Building and bundling native code